Small Business Saturday is November 30th, 2019!

 3. Get other business owners involved

-Dawn is also involved in planning other holiday shopping days to encourage people to shop locally throughout the month of November.
+Dawn is also involved in planning other holiday shopping days to encourage people to shop locally throughout the months of November and December.

 4. Extend your hours